Motion controller: History

 Early uses of motion controllers included the Sega AM2 arcade game Hang-On, which was controlled using a video game arcade cabinet resembling a motorbike, which the player moved with their body.
 This began the "Taikan" trend, the use of motion-controlled hydraulic arcade cabinets in many arcade games of the late 1980s, two decades before motion controls became popular on video game consoles.

 The Sega VR headset was an early unreleased VR device with built-in motion tracking, first announced in 1991.
 Its sensors tracked the player's movement and head position.
+Microsoft's first controller with tilt detection was the Sidewinder Freestyle Pro for PC.
+Released in 1998, it could map the tilting of the controller to two analog axes, essentially replicating an analog joystick.
 Another early example is the 2000 light gun shooter arcade game Police 911, which used motion tracking technology to detect the player's movements, which are reflected by the player character within the game.
 The Atari Mindlink was an early proposed motion controller for the Atari 2600, which measured the movement of the user's eyebrows with a fitted headband.

 The Sega Activator was based on the Light Harp invented by Assaf Gurner.
 It was released as an optional accessory for the Mega Drive (Genesis) in 1993 and could read the player's physical movements using full-body motion tracking.
 It was a commercial failure due to its "unwieldiness and inaccuracy".

 Motion controllers became more widely distributed with the seventh generation of video game consoles.
 The Nintendo Wii console's Wii Remote controller used an image sensor so it could be used as a pointing device along with an accelerometer to track straight-line motions and the direction of gravity.
 The Nunchuk accessory for use in a second hand also featured an accelerometer.
 A later line of accessories and refreshed controllers labeled with the Motion Plus feature added gyroscopic sensors to track all three axes of rotation independent of whether the controller had line of sight to the sensors bar.

 The PlayStation 3 launched with the Sixaxis controller included, which featured three-axis accelerometer motion tracking and a one axis gyroscope while not including the haptic feedback (vibration) seen in other modern consoles citing interference concerns.
 Both features were included in the later DualShock 3 controller refresh.